plausible/docs/docs/filters-segments.md

 You can exclude specific segments of traffic and only display the traffic that is not part of the excluded segment.
 You can, for instance, exclude traffic from the United States so your dashboard only shows the visitors that are not based in the USA.

-Click on "Add filter", then select "Country" as your metric, choose "Is Not" and then select (or type) the name of the country you want to exclude.
+Click on the "Filter" button, then select "Country" as your metric, choose "Is Not" and then select (or type) the name of the country you want to exclude.
 You can do the same for referral sources or any of the other metrics.

 ### Group your pages